 Field/setting Description IP Address / Hostname The IP address or hostname of your Radius server.

-Field/setting Description Type of RADIUS Select an authentication protocol.
-Authentication PAP (Password Authentication Protocol) CHAP (Challenge Handshake Authentication Protocol) MS-CHAPv2 (Microsoft Challenge Handshake Authentication Protocol) CHAP is generally considered more secure because the user name and password are encrypted, while in PAP they are transmitted in the clear.
+Type of RADIUS Authentication Select an authentication protocol.
+PAP (Password Authentication Protocol) CHAP (Challenge Handshake Authentication Protocol) MS-CHAPv2 (Microsoft Challenge Handshake Authentication Protocol) CHAP is generally considered more secure because the user name and password are encrypted, while in PAP they are transmitted in the clear.
 MS-CHAPv2 provides stronger security than the above two.
 Selecting this option will support both MS-CHAPv1 and MS-CHAPv2.
-Authentication Port, The default are standard ports 1812 and 1813.
-Accounting Port To use non-standard ports, type a new port number.
+Authentication Port, Accounting Port The defaults are standard ports 1812 and 1813.
+To use non-standard ports, type a new port number.
 Timeout This sets the maximum amount of time to establish contact with the Radius server before timing out.
 Type the timeout period in seconds.
 Retries Type the number of retries.
-Shared Secret, The shared secret is necessary to protect communication with the Confirm Shared Secret Radius server.

-4. To verify if the authentication configuration is set correctly, click Test Connection to check whether the PX3 can connect to the new server successfully.

-Tip: You can also test the connection on the Authentication page after finishing adding servers.
-See Managing External Authentication Settings (on page 292).

-- 5. Click Add Server.
-The new Radius server is listed on the Authentication page. - 6.
-To add more servers, repeat the same steps. - 7.
+Field/setting Description Description Shared Secret, Confirm Shared Secret The shared se Radius server cret is necessary to pro otect comn nunica ation with the y if the authentication c tion to check whether th sfully. • • finishin i can also test the conne g adding servers.
+See M s (on page 295). , . ld Server.
+The new Radi ication page. us server is list ed on the 6.
+To add more servers, repeat th e same ste eps.
 In the Authentication Type field, select Radius.
-Otherwise, the Radius authentication does not work. - 8.
-Click Save.
-Radius authentication is now in place.

-Managing External Authentication Settings

-Choose Device Settings > Security > Authentication to open the Authentication page, where you can:

-- Enable both the external and local authentication

-- Edit or delete a server

-- Resort the access order of servers

-- Test the connection to a server

-- Disable external authentication without removing servers

-▶ To test, edit or delete a server, or resort the server list:

-1. Select a server in the list.

-Access Order IP Address / Hostname Security Port LDAP Server Type 1 192.168.91.100 None 389 OpenLDAP 2 192.168.1.33 StartTLS 389 OpenLDAP 3 192.168.8.95 None 389 Microsoft Active Directory
+Otherwise, the Radius authentication does not work.
+8. Click Sa ave.
+Radius authenticati on is now i n plao ce. cternal Authentication Se - ice Settings > Security > ion page, where you car cation to open the both the external and lo nticati on Edit or delete a server Resort the access order of servers Test the connection to a server Disable external authentication without removing servers ng servers To test. edit or delete a serve r. or resoi rt the server list: server in the list.
+Access Order IP Address / Hostname Security Port LDAP Server Type 1 192.168.91.100 None 389 OpenLDAP 2 192.168.1.33 StartTLS 389 OpenLDAP 3 192.168.8.95 None 389 Microsoft Active Directory h the desired action. k Edit to edit its setting Mad ity Components

-- 2. Perform the desired action. - Click Edit to edit its settings, and click Modify Server to save changes.
-For information on each field, see Adding LDAP/LDAPS Servers (on page 287) or Adding Radius Servers (on page 290). - Click Delete to delete the server, and then confirm the operation. - Click Test Connection to test the connection to the selected server.
+Click Edit to edit its settings, and click Modify Server to save changes.
+For information on each field, see Adding LDAP/LDAPS Servers (on page 291) or Adding Radius Servers (on page 294).

+- Click Delete to delete the server, and then confirm the operation. - Click Test Connection to verify the connection to the selected server.
 User credentials may be required. - Click or to change the server order, which determines the access priority, and click Save Order to save the new sequence.

-Note: Whenever the PX3 is successfully connected to one external authentication server, it STOPS trying to access the remaining servers in the authentication list regardless of the user authentication result.
+Note: Whenever PX3 is successfully connected to one external authentication server, it STOPS trying access to remaining servers in the authentication list regardless of the user authentication result.

-To enable both the external and local authentication:
+To enable both external and local authentication:

-1. In the Authentication Type field, select the external authentication you want -- LDAP or Radius.

-2. Select the following checkbox.
+- 1. In the Authentication Type field, select the external authentication you want -- LDAP or Radius. - 2.
+Select the following checkbox.
 Then the PX3 always tries external authentication first.
 Whenever the external authentication fails, the PX3 switches to local authentication.